 The new-age customers are more interested in the experience and convenience you provide than the product itself.
 According to a study conducted by Gartner about 100 million customers will prefer shopping in AR both in-store and online by the end of 2020.
 Consumer expectations and behavior is not only changing but also evolving with advancements in technology and automation.
 This change is motivating many retailers and brands to transform digitally.

-Customers expect brands to understand their shopping needs
+Customers expect brands to understand their shopping needs.

 They expect retailers and brands to offer a seamless shopping journey.
 According to a report published in ‘State of the Connected Customer’, 70% of the customers prefer connected processes like contextualized engagement inspired by previous interactions with the retailer/brand.
 And at least 76% of customers simply expect the brands/retailers to know what they want.
 This is why detailed analytics and analyzing consumer shopping patterns is crucial for business now more than ever.

-Customers expect new & personalized experience
+Customers expect new & personalized experience.

 The new-age customer loves being pampered, and who doesn’t?
 They want to be spoilt for choice and be offered something that is tailored for them.
 Customers are twice more likely to view a personalized offer than an offer targeted to a general audience.
 Customers are more likely to shop at your store (both online or physical store) if you make use of modern technology derived from AI technology such as AR experiences.
 Almost any customer would immediately sign up for an AR-based trial room than actually trying on all the pieces of clothing they shortlisted at the retail store.
 This AR app can measure them checking if the size fits plus they can see how this particular yellow t-shirt pairs with those green pants (probably not that great!).

-How does the shopping journey of a new age customer look like?
+What does the shopping journey of a new age customer look like?

 What are companies doing to meet the new-age customer expectations and improve customer experience?